It is good to be an engineer, as engineering jobs take the top three slots on the list of college degrees with Highest Paying Jobs in 2017.

 [Image Courtesy of Pixabay]

 Chemical Engineering Jobs in traditional manufacturing declined with time.
 Consequently, the need for chemical engineers in growing markets such as nanotechnology and alternative energy provide some of the highest paying jobs.
+Professionals working in this field create products and services that are highly sought after nowadays and that is reflected in their paychecks.

 The retirement of current chemical engineers by 2020 will result in more engineering jobs in 2017.